 The sales page, the file delivery, the emails, the social media blurbs, the affiliate notifications.

 Once you’ve gotten into the swing of that process, it will be easier and easier.
-The consistency will help you as much as your customers!
+Consistency will help you as much as your customers!